JosiasAurel/sinerider-scoring/README.md

 - Send a GET request to `/level/<LEVEL_NAME>` (e.g `/level/HELLO_WORLD`) to get all scores for that specific level sorted by `charCount` and `T`.

-# TODO:

-- Generate a 16s GIF of the gameplay.